leocoderu/Triple-Switch/README.md

 )
 ```

-Heavy Function should be next format...
+A heavy function should be of the following format,
-Receive List of arguments different types
+it gets a list of arguments of different types and returns a list in which the first element is the result of an operation of a different type,
-And return the List with first element result in different type, and second element successful result in boolean type
+and the second element is the result of the success of the operation - has a logical type.
 ```dart
 Future<List<dynamic>> heavyFunction1(List<dynamic> args) async {
   ///...
 Some heavy and long operations